hoppscotch/docs/content/en/develop.md

 ## We Develop with Github

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, track issues and feature requests, as well as accept pull requests.

 #### We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
-We actively welcome your pull requests:
+We actively welcome your pull requests.

-1. Fork the repo and create your branch from `main`.
-2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
-5. Make sure your code lints.
-6. Issue that pull request!

 ## **Developing**

 Update [`.env.example`](https://github.com/hoppscotch/hoppscotch/blob/main/packages/hoppscotch-app/.env.example) file found in repository's root directory with your own keys and rename it to `.env`.

-_Sample keys only works with the [production build](https://hoppscotch.io)._
+_Sample keys only work with the [production build](https://hoppscotch.io)._

 ### Browser based development environment